Mass Surveillance

 How unaccountable data sharing under the Prevent programme is harming a generation.

-Contact your Councillor to raise concerns over how their local authority is processing Prevent data.
+Ask your Councillor to question how their local authority is processing Prevent data